 The Dreamiest 3, 4, or 5-Day Amalfi Coast Itinerary

-It is my hope that this dream Amalfi Coast itinerary helps you to create lifelong memories under the Amalfi Coast sun!
+It is my hope that this dream 3, 4, or 5-day Amalfi Coast itinerary helps you create lifelong memories under the Mediterranean sun – swimming in the sparkling blue seas and strolling along the streets of the beautiful Amalfi Coast towns.

 Amalfi Coast Itinerary: FAQs

-To get the full Amalfi Coast experience and experience all the best things to do in Amalfi Coast, you should plan to spend at least 3 days there.
+To get the full Amalfi Coast experience and discover all the best things to do in Amalfi Coast, you should plan to spend 3 days there at the very least.
 In 3 days, you’ll have time to explore the beautiful towns of Vietri sul Mari, Amalfi, Atrani, Ravello, and Positano.
 You’ll savor local dishes, sip on limoncello, go for swims in the stunning Tyrrhenian Sea, go for a boat tour, and more.
-With 4 days, you’ll be able to take in the island of Capri and discover all of its natural wonders.
+With 4 days, you’ll be able to take in the island of Capri and discover all of its natural wonders, like the Blue Grotto.
 With 5 days, you can also visit Sorrento (or Pompeii & Mt.
 Vesuvius) too.
 Even though Sorrento isn’t technically part of the Amalfi Coast, it’s a common jumping-off point for exploring the Amalfi Coast, and it’s worth including for its own unique charm and things to do.
 This Amalfi Coast Itinerary includes all of the best experiences, whether you have 3 days, 4 days, or 5 days to spend.
-If you want to stay even longer, you totally can!
-There are enough delicious restaurants and views, beautiful beaches, and fun activities to fill up a couple more days.
+If you can stay even longer, you totally should!
+There are enough delicious restaurants and views, beautiful beaches, and fun activities to fill up 7 days, or more!

 How long is too long in paradise?
 You only need 3 days to see all of the Amalfi Coast’s main attractions, towns, and beautiful views and beaches.
 But if you don’t mind going slow, relaxing, and luxuriating in long lunches, sunset drinks, and lazing on the beach, then no, 10 days is not too long for Amalfi Coast!

 It’s hard to compete with Positano.
 If you have time, you should make sure to explore the village of Positano and the town of Amalfi.
 Both destinations are home to beautiful architecture, beaches, lovely restaurants, and epic views.
 But if you have to choose one, choose Positano.
-The picture-perfect beach, bougainvillea-covered buildings, colorful buildings that cling to the cliffside, and dazzlingly magical energy make Positano a place you’ll never forget!
-And we can’t forget the amazing terrace bars and heavenly hotels, like Le Sirenuse.
+The picture-perfect beach, colorful buildings that cling to the cliffside, bougainvillea-covered walls, and dazzlingly magical energy make Positano a place you’ll never forget!
+Plus, we have to mention the amazing terrace bars and heavenly hotels, like Le Sirenuse.
 Overall, Positano is better to visit than Amalfi – but in my book, they’re both winners.

 Yes, it is very easy to get to Amalfi Coast.
 Whether you’re coming from the Naples Airport, from Sorrento, or from Salerno in the south, you have a number of options.
 This itinerary includes everything you need to know about how to get to Amalfi Coast – and what to do once you arrive!